 How do you create social impact?

 The Cornish Seaweed Company runs workshops on local, nutritional and sustainable foods.
-We have worked with thousands of individuals in the last 6 years, and continue to grow as a business.
-We offer employment to 11 local young people and continue to impact the younger community by giving talks in schools to raise awareness about what we do, and by offering around three work experience individuals to join us.
-We also run cooking demos with our seaweed at festivals.
+We have worked with thousands of individuals in the last six years, and continue to grow as a business.
+We offer employment to 11 local young people and continue to impact the younger community visiting schools and explaining what we do.
+Three work experience individuals get to join us, so we talk about that too.
+At festivals, we also run cooking demos with our seaweed.